emmby/statesmith-simplified/docs/languages/javascript.md

 Take a look at the generated files on the disk.
 They should look pretty similar to the ones in the links below.

-* [lightbulb.js](lightbulb.js): The generated JavaScript state machine.
-You can include this state machine in your JavaScript apps
+* [lightbulb.js](lightbulb.js): This is the **generated JavaScript state machine.** You can include this state machine in your JavaScript apps.
 * [lightbulb.sim.html](lightbulb.sim.html): A simple simulator that runs your statemachine and allows you to interact with it.

-The `lightbulb.js` state machine is the file you really care about, but the simulator can be immensely helpful for testing and debugging.

 Open the `lightbulb.sim.html` simulator in your web browser.
-Here's the same simulator hosted on github: [lightbulb.sim.html](https://emmby.github.io/statesmith-simplified/languages/lightbulb.sim.html)
+Here's the same simulator hosted on github: [lightbulb.sim.html simulator](https://emmby.github.io/statesmith-simplified/languages/lightbulb.sim.html)

 <iframe height="300" width="600" src="https://emmby.github.io/statesmith-simplified/languages/lightbulb.sim.html"></iframe>

+Congratulations!
+You've generated your first StateSmith state machine and played around in it with our built in simulator.

-Now that you've been able to interact with your state machine, let's look at how to use it in your own app.
+Next let's look at how to use it in your own app.

 ## Using the State Machine in your own app